Aboriginal-Training-Services/ats-website/src/posts/protecting-our-lands.md

 Every ATS training programme begins with **community engagement**.
 Leadership, guardians, and elders are consulted to identify monitoring priorities and culturally sensitive areas.
 This ensures the programme is not a one-size-fits-all package but instead tailored to the unique environmental and cultural context of each Nation.

 From there, participants enter a structured training pathway. **Classroom sessions** introduce the fundamentals of drone operations, covering safety procedures, Transport Canada regulations, and mission planning.
 The programme then moves outdoors for **hands-on flight practicums**.
-Participants practice basic manoeuvres, emergency procedures, and controlled flights before progressing to real monitoring missions.
+Participants practise basic manoeuvres, emergency procedures, and controlled flights before progressing to real monitoring missions.
 Flights are carried out over rivers, forests, and wetlands identified by the community as priority sites.
+Under instructor supervision, trainees capture high-resolution imagery, set up ground control points, and learn how to process data into usable maps and reports.

 The training culminates in **community-driven monitoring projects**.
 These projects allow participants to apply their skills to real-world concerns, whether it is assessing post-wildfire regeneration, mapping shoreline erosion, or tracking water quality.
 Results are shared back with leadership, reinforcing the value of local capacity and giving communities a new, practical tool for decision-making.